-We receive hundreds of applications each year.
+In 2017, we received 300 applications and selected 24 interns.
 The HudsonAlpha BioTrain Internship program is very competitive, and we receive applications from across the United States.

 HudsonAlpha Institute for Biotechnology is an equal opportunity employer and will not discriminate against any employee or applicant on the basis of age, color, disability, gender, national origin, race, religion, sexual orientation, gender identity, veteran status, or any classification protected by federal, state, or local law.
 Consistent with its obligations under federal law, each company that is a federal contractor or subcontractor is committed to taking affirmative action to employ and advance in employment qualified women, minorities, disabled individuals and veterans.

 HudsonAlpha Institute for Biotechnology provides accessibility service for job seekers who require an accommodation in the job application process.
 This may include individuals needing assistance due to hearing, vision, mobility, or cognitive impairments, for example.
 If you are a job seeker with a disability, or are assisting someone with a disability, and require accessibility assistance or an accommodation to apply for one of our jobs, please submit a request by telephone at (256) 327-0400 or contact firstname.lastname@example.org.

 - Close on February 15, 2018 at 11 pm CST